 Just like schoolyards, coffee shops and playgroups, soccer and other extra curricular activities are a great place to meet other parents.
 It's always wonderful to meet people who are like you in some way, who share similar values and attitudes about what it means to be a parent right now, and who are at least awake this early on a Saturday morning, too.

-Unfortunately, you may also meet a certain type of competitive parent, who loves to brag about their child, puts other kids down, and generally behaves inappropriately.
-Try to avoid them like the plague.
+also meet a certain type of , who loves to brag about their child, puts other kids down, and generally behaves inappropriately.
+Try to avoid them like the plague. competitive parent

 In my experience soccer class was expensive, scheduled too early, wasted a weekend, was the perfect venue for my kid to behave like a little yahoo and get away with it, and was just a bit too much work for this mom.
 However, my kid decided he loved it after all, so guess what?
 We signed up for the next session.
 Pray for me.